996 working hour system

-The 996 working hour system (996工作制) is a work schedule practiced illegally by some companies in China.
-It derives its name from its requirement that workers clock in from 9:00 am to 9:00 pm, 6 days per week, resulting in employees working 12 hours per day and 72 hours per week.
+The 996 working hour system (996工作制) is a work schedule that derives its name from its requirement that workers clock in from 9:00 am to 9:00 pm, 6 days per week, resulting in employees working 12 hours per day and 72 hours per week.
+It is practiced illegally by some companies in China.
 A number of Mainland Chinese internet and tech companies have adopted this system as their official or de facto work schedule.
 Critics argue that the 996 working hour system is a violation of the Labour Law of the People's Republic of China and have called it "modern slavery".